Board Members and Meetings

 Addressing the Board

-- The matter may be submitted in writing to the Board prior to the start of the meeting at which the subject is to be discussed.
-When such method of submitting a matter to the Board is used, not more than three minutes may be allotted to each speaker and not more than thirty minutes to each subject under discussion except with the consent of the Board, or:
+Any matter brought to the Board for consideration must be submitted in writing to the Board prior to the start of the meeting at which the subject is to be discussed.
+Not more than three minutes may be allotted to each speaker and not more than thirty minutes to each subject under discussion except with the consent of the Board President.
+If an individual/person needs assistance completing the form/written request, the Administrative Assistant to the Superintendent can help.

 Jill Acuff, President